tayganr/purviewlab/modules/module15.md

 >
 > In order for Microsoft Purview to detect the lineage, it observes the actual execution of the stored procedure.
 Therefore, the lineage will not be detected until there is an execution of the MoveDataTest stored procedure.

 2. In a few moments, the scan will complete.
 You may need to refresh the page to check on the run status.
-Once the scans have completed, the scan history should look like the below image.
+Once the scans have completed, the scan history should look similar to the image below.

     ![New Scan](../images/module15/15.16-scancomplete.png)